wangyi2005/gost-heroku/README.md

-# deploy xray shadowsocks to IBM Cloud
+# deploy  shadowsocks to IBM Cloud

 create ibmcloud account use gmail